Celidor/aws-iam-roles-anywhere/docs/TRUST_ANCHOR.md

-# Configure AWS IAM Roles Anywhere
+# Create Trust Anchor
 * Log in to your AWS account
+* Search for IAM Roles Anywhere
-* Select IAM, Roles, Roles Anywhere
+* This will take you to IAM, Roles, Roles Anywhere

 <kbd>
   <img src="images/setup.png" width="500">